 Add a clear description.
-This is similar to an abstract and can be quite detailed, but aim to be clear and concise.
+This is similar to an abstract and can be quite detailed, but aim

 Check out Creative Commons Licences before you begin and be ready to select the level of restriction you prefer / require.

 If your work was created with funding this detail can be added.